PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_spinner_widget.rst

    A widget representing a numeric spinner widget.

-   Inherited from NumericValueWidget
+   Inherited from :class:`NumericValueWidget`

    .. method:: __init__() -> None

      Create a new VirtualSpinnerWidget instance.